Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints

-\paragraph{Generic, fast and accurate pricing via quantization and Neural Networks.} Second, in order to to ensure a fair comparison between the calibrated models with different kernels {across 10 years of daily joint implied volatility surfaces}, we develop a generic unified method that applies to any \textit{Gaussian polynomial volatility model} for pricing SPX and VIX derivatives in an efficient and accurate fashion.
+\paragraph{Generic, fast, and accurate pricing via quantization and Neural Networks.} Second, to ensure a fair comparison between the calibrated models with different kernels {across 10 years of daily joint implied volatility surfaces}, we develop a generic unified method that applies to any \textit{Gaussian polynomial volatility model} for pricing SPX \& VIX derivatives efficiently and accurately.
 The method is based on functional quantization and Neural Networks.
 The tractability of the quantization approach highly relies on the Gaussian nature of $X$ combined with the polynomial form of the volatility process $\sigma$.
 More precisely:

 \begin{itemize} \item \textbf{Fast pricing of VIX derivatives via Quantization}: we develop in Section~\ref{S:VIXpricing} a functional quantization approach for computing VIX derivatives in our class of \textit{Gaussian polynomial volatility models}.